 - 1. Intent: All proposed alternate landscaping plans shall be evaluated by the Planning Director, in consultation with the Arborist, to determine if the alternate plan meets the intent and purpose of this ordinance.
 This determination shall take into account the land use classification of adjacent property, number of plantings, species, arrangement and coverage, location of plantings on the lots, and the level of screening height, spread, and canopy of the planting(s) at maturity. - 2.
 Equivalency: The Planning Director, in consultation with the Arborist, may approve an alternate plan that proposes different plant materials or methods provided that quality, effectiveness, durability, and performance are equivalent to those required by this ordinance. - 3.
-Administration & Documentation: All administration, documentation, and other pertinent standards of this section shall be met through the approval process unless determined acceptable via the Conditions, Intent, and Equivalency provisions above.
+Administration & Documentation: All administration, documentation, and other pertinent standards of this ordinance shall be met through the approval process for projects pursuing an alternate method of compliance, unless otherwise approved by the Planning Director in consultation with the Arborist.